LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

 (orange) and net supply APY (blue) for DAI over 150k Ethereum blocks](inverted_spread.png){#fig:inverted_spread width="80%"}

-In this scenario, Morpho guarantees at least the liquidity mining inflated APY, but it will be less likely to have a strictly better APY.
+In this scenario, LQG guarantees at least the liquidity mining inflated APY, but it will be less likely to have a strictly better APY.
-Moreover, one may remark that a user could have to deal with three different kinds of tokens in the same platform: the underlying token, the pool token, and the Morpho Token.
+Moreover, one may remark that a user could have to deal with three different kinds of tokens in the same platform: the underlying token, the pool token, and the LQG Token.

-To solve those problems, Morpho could let the user trade their accumulated COMP or AAVE to Morpho Tokens with the Morpho DAO when they claim their rewards.
-By doing so, the user gets a bonus of Morpho Tokens, which is given out from Morpho's own incentive program.
-Remark that Morpho thus accumulates AAVE and COMP, which makes sense as it may want to have a say in the governance of the pool it relies on.
+To solve those problems, LQG could let the user trade their accumulated COMP or AAVE to LQG Tokens with the LQG DAO when they claim their rewards.
+By doing so, the user gets a bonus of LQG Tokens, which is given out from LQG's own incentive program.
+Remark that LQG thus accumulates AAVE and COMP, which makes sense as it may want to have a say in the governance of the pool it relies on.

-To summarize, two regimes can be distinguished for Morpho:
+To summarize, two regimes can be distinguished for LQG:

-- The spread of the PLF is not inverted: Morpho moves supply and borrowing positions in and out of the PLF to get improved APYs as described in [2.1](#High-level description){reference-type="ref" reference="High-level description"} In the long term, this scenario will be the most likely.
+- The spread of the PLF is not inverted: LQG moves supply and borrowing positions in and out of the PLF to get improved APYs as described in [2.1](#High-level description){reference-type="ref" reference="High-level description"} In the long term, this scenario will be the most likely.

-- The spread of the PLF is inverted: Morpho and the user can trade claimed rewards from COMP/Aave to Morpho Tokens, incentivizing users by providing a bonus.
+- The spread of the PLF is inverted: LQG and the user can trade claimed rewards from COMP/Aave to LQG Tokens, incentivizing users by providing a bonus.

-  The user is hence better off using Morpho in every scenario.
+  The user is hence better off using LQG in every scenario.

 ## Sustainability and Reserve factor

-The Morpho protocol is a common good initiative aiming at providing users with the best interest rates to supply and borrow crypto-assets.
+The LQG protocol is a common good initiative aiming at providing users with the best interest rates to supply and borrow crypto-assets.
-Like any software system, Morpho will need a cash flow to maintain and update its algorithm until it has fully matured into a convenient and optimal service for all.
+Like any software system, LQG will need a cash flow to maintain and update its algorithm until it has fully matured into a convenient and optimal service for all.
 To do so, a small fee is taken in the protocol.
-The fee is a cut of the improvement made by Morpho compared to the pool it optimizes.
+The fee is a cut of the improvement made by LQG compared to the pool it optimizes.

 # Product Position: a liquidity protocol optimizer

-Morpho's long-term goal is to make supplying and borrowing operations in DeFi more efficient and seamless.
+LQG's long-term goal is to make supplying and borrowing operations in DeFi more efficient and seamless.
 However, to start with, Caterpillar's scope is dedicated to Pareto-improving current PLF.
 You are using Compound?
-Consider Morpho-Compound.
-If you are using Aave, consider using Morpho-Aave, etc. By doing so, you will then improve the capital efficiency, and thus the APY, of your current positions whilst preserving the same liquidity and the same guarantees.
+Consider LQG-Compound.
+If you are using Aave, consider using LQG-Aave, etc. By doing so, you will then improve the capital efficiency, and thus the APY, of your current positions whilst preserving the same liquidity and the same guarantees.